-Taco stuffed shells are a delicious and easy dinner recipe.
-They're made with jumbo pasta shells that are filled with a flavorful taco meat mixture and then topped with cheese and baked until bubbly and melted.
+Taco Stuffed Pasta Shells made with jumbo pasta shells filled with a zesty taco meat mixture, topped with cheese and baked until hot, bubbly, and melted.

 Taco stuffed shells are a great way to use up leftover taco meat.
 You can ground turkey or ground chicken also, to make them even more budget friendly.